-When you play a card that allows you to play another card (e.g. Peek, Panic or Another Day), your rival(s) first decide whether or not they want the card in their Future Life before you play your next card.
-You may then play the next card however you wish (scored as a Deed, played for its ability, or passed to your Future Life).
+When you play a card that allows you to play another card (e.g. Peek, Panic, etc.), your rival(s) first decide whether or not they want the card in their Future Life before you play your next card.
+You may then play the next card in any of the usual ways (described in the Turn Structure section).
 You may "chain" together several such cards.